MRRL Hall of Fame

 - Category: Inductees

-Mitch Ryder And The Detroit Wheels Mitch Ryder was born William Levise Jr. in 1945, the second of eight children in the mainly Polish working-class city of Hamtramck, Michigan.
+Mitch Ryder was born William Levise Jr. in 1945, the second of eight children in the mainly Polish working-class city of Hamtramck, Michigan.
 While he was still quite young, Mitch's family moved to Warren, Michigan, near 9 Mile Road.
 The Levise family would eventually move to houses located on both 12 Mile and 11 Mile Roads while Mitch was growing up.

 Mitch’s father, William Levise Sr., was a Big Band era singer who performed on radio in the late 1940’s and worked for a few small record companies in the Detroit area.
 Mitch's mother was not only a housewife, but an aspiring songwriter as well.
 There was always a lot of music in the Levise household, either from William Sr.’s collection of 78-rpm records, or on the family radio.
 It was on that radio that an 11-year-old Mitch would first hear the new sounds of Rock and Roll.